nixpulvis/nixpulvis.github.io/_ramblings/2018-10-15-building-a-shell-part-2.md

 thing `BasicProgram` is able to do is run commands like `ls` or `git status`, but nothing more complex like `cat $1 | wc -c`, or new like `{#!ruby; p 1}`.

+This implementation doesn't use an fancy parsers, and simply reads a full line and splits it by spaces, passing the result directly through to `exec` on `run`.

 TODO: oursh flag for running with the BasicProgram.